racket/racket/racket/src/README.txt

 mismatch between those extracted distributions.
 The "version.rktl" test in Racket's core test suite effectively checks that they're in sync within the Racket repo.

+Another thing CS and BC have in common is the macro-expander implementation.
+See "expander/README.txt" for more information, including the "Building Racket to use this expander" section.

 ========================================================================